Vision and Goals of Unified Arts

 - Future of Unified Arts

 - Unified Arts Resources

-United Sound and Special Olympics Arizona present Unified Music through a school-based instrumental music club for individuals with and without intellectual or developmental disabilities.
+Unified Music expands beyond ukuleles into marching bands and orchestras!
+United Sound in partnership with Special Olympics Arizona promote inclusion through a school-based instrumental music club for individuals with and without intellectual or developmental disabilities.
 Dedicated to promoting social involvement through shared ensemble performance experiences, United Sound & Special Olympics Arizona joins students with and without intellectual and developmental disabilities to learn and perform in their school band or orchestra together!
-The program is run primarly by an individual school band or orchestra director and a school special education teacher with support from United Sound in the form of specialized training, financial support, and organizational resources.
-With assistance from student volunteers (Unified Partners), new musicians learn to play the insrument of their choice at a personally modified level.
-Learning first in lesson format and ultimately transitioning to rehearsals with recorded music, new musicians learn a piece of music that they will then perform live in concert, once per semester, with their Unified Partner and a full instrumental support ensemble.
+The program is run primarily by an individual school band or orchestra director and a school special education teacher with support from United Sound in the form of specialized training, financial support, and organizational resources.
+With assistance from peer mentors (Unified Partners), new musicians (Special Olympics Athletes) learn to play the instrument of their choice at a personally modified level.
+Learning first in lesson format and ultimately transitioning to rehearsals with recorded music, new musicians learn a piece of music that they will then perform live in concert, once per semester, with their peer mentor and a full instrumental support ensemble.
 Students who participate in the United Sound programs are learning to become musicians.
 Making music together is a powerful force for learning, growth, friendship, and understanding.
 Music is a language that transcends disability and the relationships formed in this way will truly resonate for all of those involved!

 Did you know your school can be involved in Unified Photography?
 That's right!
 Rally your media team, film students, social media crew, and your Unified Club on campus to join in on Unified Photography this year by participating in our monthly Unified Arts Contests!
 Each month, schools and community delegations participate in Unified Art Contests and your photography crew can easily join in the fun and win awesome prizes!
 For more information, see Unified Arts Contests below!